smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/rifWebApplication.md

 ## Additional Modules

-RIF 4.1 will add additional modules.
+RIF 4.1 will add additional modules giving extra functionality.
+A limited amount of the code is in RIF 4.0 and is disabled by default:

 | Module name              | Enabled | Status              | Description                                                                                                                                                           |
 |--------------------------|---------|---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|